aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/visual-elements/add-grid/_index.md

 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites:
 - Basic understanding of Java programming.
 - Aspose.Page library installed.
-You can download it from the [official Aspose.Page for Java documentation](https://reference.aspose.com/page/java/).
+You can download it from the [Aspose.Page for Java documentation](https://reference.aspose.com/page/java/).
 - Java Development Kit (JDK) installed on your machine.
 ## Import Packages
 Ensure you have the necessary packages imported in your Java project: